-Pigeons Control Solutions
+Pigeon Control Solutions

-Health Hazards associated with Pigeons (Details)
+Health hazards associated with Pigeons

 - The general public's affection toward birds translates into a serious underestimation of the health risks associated with pest birds...

-Physical damage caused by Pigeon Droppings and Nesting Materials (Details)
+Physical damage caused by Pigeons

 - Pest birds cause tens of millions of dollars of damage every year to buildings, machinery, automobiles, roofs, ventilation systems and more...

-- One of the most publicized examples of pigeon damage was the collapse of the 35W Bride in Minneapolis, Minnesota in the summer of 2007...
+- One of the most publicized examples of pigeon damage was the collapse of the 35W Bride in Minneapolis, Minnesota in the summer of 2007.